Strong edge-coloring of graphs with maximum edge weight seven: Introduction

 The rest of this paper is organized as follows.
 In Section 2, we prove Theorem \ref{thm}.
 In Section 3, given the value of $W(G)$, we determine the largest possible value of $mad(G)$.
-In Section 4, we suggest a potential way to further refine our result.
+In Section 4, we suggest two future goals.